IBMTechSales/klp-think2022-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README - Copy.md

     <br/>

+2. Start Docker

+    a.
+The Workstation VM does not automatically start Docker at        startup.

+        sudo systemctl start docker

+            when prompted, enter sudo password as: passw0rd
+            **** That is a numeric zero in passw0rd<

-2. Create a **Docker Network** for the two containers to communicate
+3. Create a **Docker Network** for the two containers to communicate

     You will use Docker to build and run the microservices based application.
 For the Docker containers to communicate, a local Docker network is required.